 New Mexico’s law prohibits infants younger than 3 months from being placed in a non-Native home.
 New Mexico also now requires “cultural compacts” for any non-Native family taking in an Indigenous foster child that require documentation of how the child will actively participate in cultural learning and activities.

-Eighty-two percent of federally recognized tribes in the United States live in those 11 states, according to the Department of the Interior’s database.
+Eighty-two percent of federally recognized tribes in the United States live in those 16 states and Alaska, according to the Department of the Interior’s database.

 With the Supreme Court months away from ruling on a case that could throw out longstanding protections for Indigenous children and families, a new think tank has formed to advance legal and political strategies to protect tribal sovereignty.
 The California ICWA Institute launched in late February.
 It will focus on developing and driving statutes to protect tribes’ standing in child welfare proceedings, and bolstering legal arguments against the attack central to Brackeen v.
 Haaland — that ICWA is race-based and therefore unconstitutional.